AmbroiseHeurtebise/MICaDo/README.md

-# mvica_lingam
-Multiview ICA LiNGAM
+# Multiview ICA LiNGAM

+This repository contains code to estimate a causal order from multiple datasets at once.

+## How to install

+From within your local repository, run